Chameleon Channels: Measuring YouTube Accounts Repurposed for Deception and Profit

 To estimate the prevalence of channel repurposing and identify repurposing indicators beyond marketplaces, we aimed to observe this phenomenon ``in the wild.''
 Randomly sampling YouTube is difficult due to the lack of a centralized channel directory and method to enumerate channel IDs~\cite{hortaribeiro2021youniverse}.
 Horta Ribeiro and West address this by sampling from Social Blade~\cite{hortaribeiro2021evolution}, an analytics site that has indexed over 68M channels in the past 17 years~\cite{socialblade_website}.
 Social Blade is a widely used reference for creators~\cite{socialblade_wikipedia} and has informed multiple YouTube studies~\cite{ribeiro2020auditing,freire2022understanding}.
-Building on this method, we sampled a large set of channels from Social Blade using a sample from Horta Ribeiro and West.
 While Social Blade's crawling process is not public, it likely favors more popular channels.
 This, however, is acceptable given that our focus is content creators with larger audiences.

 To conduct this study, we obtained a dataset of YouTube IDs collected by Horta Ribeiro and West.
 We randomly sampled 1.4M channels and conducted an initial scrape from December 23, 2024, to January 21, 2025 (Figure~\ref{subfig:sb_collection}).
 We collected metadata from 1,397,586 channels and 139M corresponding videos.
 A second scrape, from March 21–31, 2025, captured updated metadata and 20M new videos.
-Only 1,351,912 channels returned data, indicating a 3.3\% deletion rate.
+Only 1,351,912 channels returned data (a 3.3\% deletion rate).
 We used \texttt{yt-dlp}, a common tool for archiving YouTube content~\cite{youtube_dl_wikipedia,reddit_youtubedl,retkowski-waibel-2024-text}.
 While \texttt{yt-dlp} is commonly used in academic projects, we discuss potential ethical implications in Appendix~\ref{sec:ethics}.